Quickstart

 3. Send the request to `POST /v1/subscribers` with the Bearer token and JSON body.

-4. Read the response and store the returned subscriber ID if your integration needs to refer to the subscriber later.
+4. Read the API response and store the returned subscriber ID if your integration needs to refer to the subscriber later.

 **Create or Upsert a Subscriber**